WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 access.
 For systems like {{ site.remote.host }} running an SSH server, anybody on the network can log in, or try to.
 Since usernames are often public or easy to guess, your password is often the weakest link in the security chain.
-Many clusters therefore forbid password-based login, requiring instead that you generate and configure a public-private key pair with a much stronger password.
+Many clusters, therefore, forbid password-based login, requiring instead that you generate and configure a public-private key pair with a much stronger password.
 Even if your cluster does not require it, the next section will guide you through the use of SSH keys and an SSH agent to both strengthen your security